GoosefleetEO/aa-killtracker/README.md

 ## Key Features

 - Automatically post killmails conforming with a set of conditions to a Discord channel as soon as they arrive on zKillboard
-- Use 20+ clauses to define exactly what you want to track
+- Use 20+ clauses to define exactly what you want to track incl. clauses for location, organization and ship types
-- Clauses for "ships" include ships, structures, customs offices, fighters and excavator drones
+- Clauses for "ship types" include ships, structures, customs offices, fighters and excavator drones
 - Optional channel and group pinging for matching killmails
 - Designed for fast response times, high throughput and low resource requirements
 - Get additional insights about killmails like distance from staging